hcruiz/Navigation/Report.md

 * Thorough hyper-parameter search.
 A systematic grid search could be performed to obtain better parameters than the currently used and to study the behaviour of the agent depending on eps_end, eps_decay, gamma, tau (from least to most interesting).
 * A more systematic exploration of the architectures are also be promising to improve performance.
 * Implementation of Priority Experience Replay and tuning the hyper-parameters of this step.
-* Implementation of the Double Q-Learning precedure is straightforward and a promising modification.
+* Implementation of the Double Q-Learning procedure is straightforward and a promising modification.
 * Implementation of the Duelling Network Architecture could help if the Q-value function has a state-dependent offset and their dependent on the actions ('advantage values') is additive.
 The improvement of this modification might, however, be more significant if pixel values are used as state observations.
 * Finally, other modifications included in the Rainbow algorithm could help.
 Each of these modifications (Multi-step bootstrap targets, Distributional DQN and Noisy DQN) should be explored progressively.